-Enhanced Recovery After Surgery (ERAS) initiatives that standardize and coordinate perioperative care are designed to improve patient recovery and decrease aggregate complications after surgery.
-The ERAS program at Vanderbilt University Medical Center, launched in 2014, developed out of a collaboration between surgery and anesthesiology and now spans multiple specialties.
+Enhanced recovery initiatives that standardize and coordinate perioperative care are designed to improve patient recovery and decrease aggregate complications after surgery.
+The enhanced recovery program at Vanderbilt University Medical Center, launched in 2014, developed out of a collaboration between surgery and anesthesiology and now spans multiple specialties.

 “We realized that we could deliver higher-quality care through communication and coordination throughout the perioperative care arc,” said Timothy Geiger, M.D., director of Vanderbilt’s Colon and Rectal Surgery Program and executive medical director of the Surgery Patient Care Center.
 “And, we had an engaged anesthesia group that was willing to take this on.”